daniel-anavaino/zasm/README.md

   ```

 As emphasied above: **No tabs!
 Just spaces.** That said, the "tab stops" should be 4 characters.
-Always indent 4 spaces before any opcode (required by TASM as well as
+Always indent before any unlabled opcode (required by TASM as well as
 gentlemanly behavior).

 Opcodes should have enough space after them that the opcode parameters